 - Air Fryer Buffalo Chicken Wings – No-guilt tangy chicken wings

 - Air Fryer Buffalo Cauliflower (No Breading) – No-guilt veggie “wings”

 Share Some Love ❤️

-- Serve Philly cheesesteak sliders right away, while the cheese is all melted and still hot.
+- Serve the Philly cheesesteak sliders right away and enjoy!